tapfortap/Unity/README.md

 ### <a name="IAdViewListener"/>IAdViewListener
 An interface used to receive callbacks when the status of an AdView has changed.
 - **void OnTapAd(void)**
-  - called when a user tap's on an add
+  - called when a user taps on an add
 - **void OnReceiveAd(void)**
   - called when a ad is received
 - **OnFailedToReceiveAd(string reason)**